 Create a Google Cloud Bucket

-To create a cloud bucket, a bucket is like a folder were you files are store.
+To create a cloud bucket, a bucket is like a folder where you files are stored.
 Login to GCP, select the Storage from the left menu bar.

 - Select Create Bucket

 - Select the storage class that you want to use.
 See pricing for the cost of the storage class.

 - Select the regional location for your bucket.

 - Then select create and your bucket is created.

 Remember the name of the bucket, as you will use it to configure your WordPress plugin.